Make sure you’re sitting down. I’m about to tell you something shocking.

 The thrills and laughs continue at Quassy Amusement & Waterpark in Middlebury, which is also known for great summer events like 3D fireworks and beach parties featuring live music, fire pits and waterslides.

 Other family friendly attractions in Connecticut include Mystic Aquarium, where you can see thousands of sea creatures – including New England’s only Beluga whales and endangered African penguins, and Beardsley Zoo in Bridgeport, which has a Siberian tiger, a red wolf and 300 animals from North and South America.
 Get discounts at Mystic Aquarium with AAA.

 Of course, kids can’t have all the fun.
 That’s where Connecticut’s world-class casinos come in.

 Mohegan Sun in Uncasville has hotels restaurants, golf, spas, entertainments and more.
 Foxwoods Resort Casino in Ledyard has all that and primo outlet shopping, too.
-Shopping enthusiasts can also head to Clinton Crossing Premium Outlets and The Shops at Yale in New Haven for more than 80 boutique shops and award-winning eateries.
+Shopping enthusiasts can also head to Clinton Premium Outlets and The Shops at Yale in New Haven for more than 65 boutique shops, national retailers and award-winning eateries.

 History comes to life in Connecticut in the form of Revolutionary War sites and coastal communities that date back to the 1700s.
 Look no further than the Henry B. Dupont Preservation Shipyard at Mystic Seaport, the largest maritime museum in the United States.
 Here you’ll find an astounding collection of historic vessels like the 1841 whaleship Charles W. Morgan, the last remaining wooden whaleship in the world.